mapping-commons/sssom/src/docs/tutorial.md

 <a id="automated1"></a>
 ### Automated processing 1: Creating an embedded SSSOM file

 *Important note May 8 2022**: The SSSOM toolkit have not yet been updated to the most recent changes of the SSSOM data model.
-If you get an error `ValueError: match_type must be supplied`, you have to change your SSSOM table to follow this part of the tutorial:
+If you get an error `ValueError: match_type must be supplied`, you have to update your local installation.

-1. Rename the `mapping_justification` column to `match_type`.
-2. Change the `semapv:HumanCuration` value in that column to just `HumanCurated` (sic, without semapv).

 #### Embedded vs external mode for SSSOM metadata